Vita

 2024

-“Spectrum of Emotions“ (group exhibition), Pashmin Art Gallery, Hamburg, DE
+“Spectrum of Emotions“ (group exhibition), Pashmin Art Gallery, Hamburg, Germany

 2023